MicrosoftDocs/sql-docs/docs/relational-databases/replication/tutorial-replicating-data-with-mobile-clients.md

 This tutorial shows you how to configure a replication topology for mobile clients.
 For more information about merge replication, see the [overview of merge replication](https://docs.microsoft.com/en-us/sql/relational-databases/replication/merge/merge-replication).

 ## What you will learn
-This tutorial shows you how to use merge replication to publish data from a central database to one or more mobile users so that each user gets a uniquely filtered subset of the data.
+This tutorial teaches you to use merge replication to publish data from a central database to one or more mobile users so that each user gets a uniquely filtered subset of the data.

 In this tutorial, you will learn how to:
 > [!div class="checklist"]